IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_gitlab.html.markdown

 	* `api_token` - (Optional, String) Personal Access Token.
 Required if ‘auth_type’ is set to ‘pat’, ignored otherwise.
 	* `auth_type` - (Optional, String) Select the method of authentication that will be used to access the git provider.
 The default value is 'oauth'.
 	  * Constraints: Allowable values are: `oauth`, `pat`.
-	* `blind_connection` - (Optional, Boolean) Setting this value to true means the server is not addressable on the public internet.
+	* `blind_connection` - (Computed, Boolean) Setting this value to true means the server is not addressable on the public internet.
 IBM Cloud will not be able to validate the connection details you provide.
 Certain functionality that requires API access to the git server will be disabled.
 Delivery pipeline will only work using a private worker that has network access to the git server.
 	  * Constraints: The default value is `false`.
 	* `default_branch` - (Computed, String) The default branch of the git repository.
 	* `enable_traceability` - (Optional, Boolean) Set this value to 'true' to track the deployment of code changes by creating tags, labels and comments on commits, pull requests and referenced issues.